magenta-aps/os2mo-amqp-trigger-organisation-gatekeeper/README.md

 Any org_units that are configured to be hidden will be marked as such, and the same for each unit below it.

-I an organisation unit does not fall into any of the above categories it will be marked as 'outside hierarchy'.
+If an organisation unit does not fall into any of the above categories it will be marked as 'outside hierarchy'.

-## configurations
+## Configurations

 Adjust the environment variables either;
 * directly in `docker-compose.yml` or